Skip to main content

 Safari: safari-18 desktop, safari-17-ios, safari-18-ios.

 Latest aliases: chrome-latest, chrome-latest-windows, chrome-latest-linux, chrome-latest-macos, chrome-latest-android, chrome-latest-ios, firefox-latest, safari-latest, safari-latest-ios.
 These re-point to the newest shipped major on every release.
-Use them when you don't care about pinning to an exact build.
+Use them when an exact build pin doesn't matter.

 For the full list with protocol support per preset, see Reference: Presets.